xpresserjs/documentation/router/readme.md

 ### External Controller
-Routes declared in path can make reference to external controllers
+Routes declared in path can make reference to external controllers but will be prefixed by path url.
 ```javascript
 route.path('/user/:id', () => {
     route.get('posts', 'Posts@user')